GalSim-developers/GalSim/devel/external/AEGIS/README.md

 This README file describes the python code used to process AEGIS HST images in V and I bands to produce multi-band postage stamp images of galaxies.
 The selection procedure is explained in a separate document in devel/external/AEGIS/document/main.tex; a rendered version of the document may be viewed at https://www.overleaf.com/read/krbzscc.
 The final products are similar to the COSMOS Real Galaxy training sample.
 The script can be implemented to analyze any HST field data in multiple filters.
 It takes HST images in multiple bands, identifies objects with SExtractor, classifies those objects as stars and galaxies.
 Stars are then used to measure the PSF.
 Galaxies that satisfy certain criteria (see Section 3.8 in document) are selected for the main catalog.
 Separate catalogs are made for different bands.
+Each catalog can be individually used to initialize a galsim.RealGalaxyCatalog or galsim.COSMOSCatalog instance.
 A postage stamp image is drawn for every galaxy in the catalog in each band.
 Each galaxy image will also have a postage stamp of its PSF in each band.
-The output of the code can be opened using the RealGalaxyCatalog and COSMOSCatalog classes of GalSim.
+The entries in different filter catalog files correspond to the same galaxies.

 ##Requirements:
 ### Input Files: